 FROM team_metrics

-The biggest barrier to honest AI ROI measurement is not technical — it is political.
-Nobody wants to be the person who tells the CEO that the AI investment the board approved is showing ambiguous returns.
-So the numbers get massaged, the uncomfortable findings get footnoted, and the executive summary stays optimistic.
+The biggest barrier to honest AI ROI measurement is not technical.
+It is political.
+Nobody wants to be the person telling the CEO that the AI investment the board approved is showing ambiguous returns.
+So numbers get massaged, uncomfortable findings get footnoted, and the executive summary stays optimistic.

 Separate the team that measures from the team that deploys.
-The people responsible for AI adoption should not be the ones calculating its ROI.
-Create an independent measurement function — even if it is just one analyst — that reports to finance or strategy, not to engineering.
+The people responsible for AI adoption should not be calculating its ROI.
+Stand up an independent measurement function — even if it is one analyst — reporting to finance or strategy, not engineering.

-Establish pre-registered hypotheses.
-Before deploying an AI tool, write down what you expect it to improve, by how much, and over what time period.
-This prevents post-hoc rationalization where you find whatever metric went up and claim that was the goal all along.
+Pre-register hypotheses.
+Before deploying a tool, write down what you expect it to improve, by how much, over what time period.
+This blocks the post-hoc rationalization where any metric that went up becomes the goal you had all along.

 Publish negative results internally.
-Create a culture where reporting that an AI tool did not produce expected ROI is valued, not punished.
-The organizations that learn fastest are the ones that are honest about what does not work.
+Build a culture where reporting that an AI tool did not produce expected ROI is rewarded, not punished.
+The orgs that learn fastest are the ones that admit what does not work.

-Tie incentives to net outcomes, not adoption.
+Tie incentives to outcomes, not adoption.
 If the AI champion's bonus depends on adoption rates, they will drive adoption regardless of value.
-Tie incentives to Layer 3 and 4 metrics.
+Tie incentives to Layer 3 and 4.

 How long should we measure before reporting AI ROI?